mikeyhavoc/mental-health/_docs/therapy2.md

 Part 2, of Dear therapy.
 As you recall in Dear Therapy part 1, I was discussing setting up that first appointment.
 It was more about setting up the appointment and some of the things you could possibly expect.
 From what I went through here in, FL.
 Next I would like discuss the first session in therapy. once you get inside with a therapist.
 This is mostly parts of what I recall about _my first therapy session_. parts of what _I felt_ and things I brought up.
 Too what I wish I did, and parts of this article will be about thoughts and contemplation to be in your _first therapy_ session.

+## It Begins

+So there I was in therapy, I tossed and turned all night, I felt sick to my stomach that morning, and I was nervous as all hell.
+Yet I was there..
+I came even though I was anxious.. fretting.. plus going into the unknown.
+My psychologist asked.
+How was I...
+Yes indeed..
+How was I?
+I had a million answers in my head.
+From nervous wreck, I do not know I can do this, I feel sick, ...
+I analze everything.. so there was a million answers.
+By the time I came back with an answer it was 'I am umm okay I think'.
+I asked myself `Really? thats the best you could come up with? your okay you think?!?!
+You are here to solve a million problems.
+You do not know where to start.
+The feeling of breaking down is on the horizon and you come back Mike with okay I think?
+UGH.` Never the less.
+I answered the question.
+So hey, kudos to me for being able to talk. soo, what might have I done next?
+I went into what I wanted.
+I brought the courage up a notch somehow.
+I said why I was there.
+I said I wanted to start my recovery.

+###

 ## Therapy Questions